Save That Receipt! Athletes’ Most Outrageous Purchases

 Professional athletes are compensated handsomely for their natural abilities.
 So, it’s only logical that outside of the arena, field or stadium these athletes spend their hard-earned cash freely.
 Big mansions, fast cars, and exotic pets.
 Nothing is out of question for superstars that are idolized by millions across the globe.
 But some athletes take this spending to the next level.
 They go beyond the realm of normal and make unfathomable purchases.
 Introducing some of the craziest purchases and wildest the sports world has ever seen.

 Tyson and the Tigers

-Part of those debts are thanks to his infamous purchase of three Bengal Tigers.
 Although the exact figures on the costs of the tigers and their upkeep aren’t certain, estimates have each Bengal costing $70,000 and food costing about $200,000 per year.
-Safe to say, Tyson was forced to ditch these captive cats when he filed for bankruptcy.
+Eventually, the price of keeping these kitties was too much, and Iron Mike was forced to give them up.